 STUNT is in the NCAA Emerging Sport process.
-Following the guidance found in the NCAA’s document Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, USA Cheer considers STUNT to be in the Medium Risk sport category.
+Following the guidance found in the NCAA’s document Resocialization of Collegiate Sport: Developing Standards for Practice and Competition, Second Edition (Updated), USA Cheer considers STUNT to be in the Intermediate Sports Transmission Risk category with masks and High Sports Transmission Risk category without masks.
 Key determining factors in this designation include the following:

 A STUNT game: